Dental braces: Pre-finisher

-The pre-finisher is moulded to the patient's teeth by use of extreme pressure to the appliance by the person's jaw.
+The pre-finisher is moulded to the patient's teeth by use of extreme pressure on the appliance by the person's jaw.
 The product is then worn a certain amount of time with the user applying force to the appliance in their mouth for 10 to 15 seconds at a time.
 The goal of the process is to increase the exercise time in applying the force to the appliance.
 If a person's teeth are not ready for a proper retainer the orthodontist may prescribe the use of a preformed finishing appliance such as the pre-finisher.
 This appliance fixes gaps between the teeth, small spaces between the upper and lower jaw, and other minor problems.